 - other conditions you may have

 You’ll receive Mounjaro as an injection just under the skin.
-You’ll usually take a dose once per week at any time of day.
-It doesn’t matter whether you eat around the time you take your dose.
+You’ll usually inject a dose once per week at any time of day.
+It doesn’t matter whether you eat around the time you inject your dose.

 The following are general instructions for injecting Mounjaro.
 Your doctor or pharmacist can demonstrate how to give yourself an injection.
 Or you may have a caregiver learn how to give you the injection.